SCREAMING INTO THE WAVES

 2022

-Single channel video: Abstract motion graphics animation digitally projection-mapped onto four rocks collected from Crescent Beach, OR, 18x7x6 in, 4:00 (loop)
+Single channel video: Abstract animation digitally projection-mapped onto four rocks collected from Crescent Beach, OR, 18x7x6 in, 4:00 (loop)

 One of my early trips to the Oregon coast was to Crescent Beach.
 For those who don’t know, it’s the beach where the end scene in The Goonies was shot.
 A lot of folks in Portland simply refer to it as “the Goonies beach.”